Danish film exec OK'd for work after sex harassment review

 Kjaerhauge added: "Like everyone at Zentropa, he needs to stick to our guidelines" outlined after an internal probe and the working environment authority's assessment.

-The 61-year-old co-founded Zentropa with von Trier, who has not been directly accused, in 1992.

 Aalbaek Jensen and von Trier, Danish film's enfant terrible, have produced films including "Dogville," ''Dancer in the Dark" and "Antichrist."
 Zentropa also briefly produced pornographic films, primarily for a female audience, but the films did not make money and the company ceased making them in 2001.